hambosto/sweetbyte/README.md

     B --> M
     E --> N
     D --> P
+    C --> Q
 ```

 - **User Interfaces:** The `cli` and `interactive` packages provide two distinct ways for users to interact with the application.
-Both interfaces are built on top of the `operations` package.
+Both interfaces are built on top of the `processor` package.
-- **Core Logic:** The `operations`, `streaming`, and `processor` packages form the core of the application.
-The `operations` package orchestrates the high-level workflow, the `streaming` package handles concurrent, chunk-based file processing, and the `processor` package applies the full cryptographic pipeline to each individual data chunk.
+- **Core Logic:** The `processor`, `stream`, and `task pool` packages form the core of the application.
+The `processor` package orchestrates the high-level workflow, the `stream` package handles concurrent, chunk-based file processing, and the `task pool` package manages concurrent task execution.
 - **Cryptographic & Data Processing:** This layer contains the packages that implement the cryptographic and data processing primitives.
 These packages are responsible for encryption, key derivation, header serialization, compression, error correction, and padding.
-They are primarily consumed by the `processor` package.
+They are primarily consumed by the `task pool` package.
 - **Utilities & Support:** This layer provides a set of utility and support packages that are used throughout the application.
-These packages handle file management, UI components, configuration, and other miscellaneous tasks.
+These packages handle file management (`filemanager`), UI components (`tui`), configuration, and other miscellaneous tasks.
+The `types` package contains common data structures used throughout the application.

 ## 📦 File Format